 Jenn was born and raised in Clearwater, Florida.
 She moved to western North Carolina with her family in the summer of 2004.
-Jenn is married with three sons.
+Jenn is the proud mother of three sons.
 Her oldest son, Kyle lives with his wife in Clyde.
-Middle son Dalton is an MDCS graduate and attends Jackson County Early College.
-Youngest son, Jake has attended MDCS since Kindergarten and is currently a middle school student.
+Her middle son, Dalton, and youngest son, Jake, are both MDCS graduates.
+Dalton recently graduated from Swain High School, while Jake is a current Swain High School student.
 Prior to joining the MDCS community as an EA, Jenn was a stay-at-home mom for 5 years, during which time she returned to college to pursue a degree.
 She attained her AA in Elementary Education through St. Petersburg College at the end of 2007.
 Currently, Jenn facilitates Title I Reading instruction to students in grades 3 through 8, and is the coordinator of the After School Program.
 Jenn is also responsible for many of the beautiful photographs of MDCS activities and students.

 “We couldn’t ask for a better learning environment for our children.
 Mountain Discovery Charter School is a wonderful community and I’m privileged to be surrounded by such caring and dedicated people.”